seagle0128/doom-modeline/README.md

 ;; Whether display the modern icons for modals.
 (setq doom-modeline-modal-modern-icon t)

+;; When non-nil, always show the register name when recording an evil macro.
+(setq doom-modeline-always-show-macro-register nil)

 ;; Whether display the mu4e notifications.
 It requires `mu4e-alert' package.
 (setq doom-modeline-mu4e nil)
 ;; also enable the start of mu4e-alert